-Dr. Straka has been at Clemson University since 1989 and is serving as the Interim Department Chair.
-He specializes in forest resource management and economics.
+Dr. Straka retired from Clemson University in 2020 after more than 30 years of service.
+He specialized in forest resource management and economics.
 Prior to that he spent nearly eight years on the faculty at Mississippi State University and nearly five years as a forester at International Paper Company.
 He has supervised over fifty graduate students and almost all have a significant publication.
 His forest industry experience has helped focus his research and professional interests towards practical and business-related areas.
 Dr. Straka has been active as a consulting forester, taking on special projects and is very active in professional organizations, especially the Society of American Foresters.

 Research centers broadly on forest resource management and economics, especially the areas of family forest owners, quantitative forest management, forest valuation, and forest policy and history.
 He has over 450 publication, with over one-third of those in refereed journals.